What to pack for an Interrail trip: A complete packing list for Europe

 Let’s face it, trains are dirty so it’s important to regularly wash your hands.
 If you don’t have access to a wash basin and soap, your next best thing is hand sanitiser.
 You should make sure you have some on you at all times and use it regularly throughout the day.
 In particular, it’s important to use it when boarding and disembarking trains and other forms of public transport.

-Our pick: Watermelon Scented Sanitiser Spray
+Our pick: Palm Safe Watermelon Travel Hand Sanitiser

 Blister plasters